MVPWorkshop/electionr/testnet_config/README.md

 ### Start REST server

-You can start REST server with this command:
+In order to start REST server run these commands:

+- `make update_api_docs` (from the root of the repo)
 - `electionrcli rest-server --chain-id electionr-chain`

+API documentation will be available [here](http://127.0.0.1:1317/swagger-ui/).

+#### Next, learn how to [elect a new validator](./elect_validator.md).

 ## FAQ

+1) How to initialize new node?
+`electionrd init <node_name> --home ~/.electionrd/<node_name> --chain-id electionr-chain`

-1) How can I get cosmos validator public key in different formats?
+2) How can I get cosmos validator public key in different formats?
 Use gaiadebug: `gaiadebug pubkey <pub_key>`

-2) How can I get node id needed for persistent peers in node configuration files?
+3) How can I get node id needed for persistent peers in node configuration files?
-Execute command: `electionrd tendermint show-node-id --home ~/.electionrd/node0`
+Execute command: `electionrd tendermint show-node-id --home ~/.electionrd/<node_name>`

-3) How can I reset Electionr blockchain?
+4) How can I reset Electionr blockchain?
 Execute these commands:
 `legalerd unsafe-reset-all --home ~/.electionrd/node0`
 `legalerd unsafe-reset-all --home ~/.electionrd/node1`
 `legalerd unsafe-reset-all --home ~/.electionrd/node2`

+5) What are operator passwords?
+Password for operators 1, 2 and 3 is: `supersifra`

+6) How to change operator password?
+Run following command: `electionrcli keys add <operator_name> --recover`
+When prompted enter appropriate mnemonic from [mnemonics directory](./mnemonics).